veit/jupyter-tutorial/docs/productive/security.rst

 Risk: Low

-A :doc:`Lizenz </productive/licensing>` indicates how the source code may or may not be used.
+A :doc:`license </productive/licensing>` indicates how the source code may or may not be used.
 The absence of a licence complicates any kind of security review or audit and poses a legal risk for potential use.

 OSSF-Scorecard uses the `GitHub License API
 <https://docs.github.com/en/rest/licenses#get-the-license-for-a-repository>`_